chuajiaxuan/TeamJXL-PocketGuardians/README.md

 2. Project Log: Access it [here](https://docs.google.com/spreadsheets/d/1WCo749g4-QwL-TzHND1M7yVN06aqQtc5tcn_mW-Oyqo/edit?usp=sharing)
 3. Video: Access it [here](https://www.youtube.com/watch?v=oaUxtZ5ep_Y)

-By Milestone 1, we aim to have an overall idea/design of we want to achieve for our game along with the respective tools that are required.
+By Milestone 1, we aim to have an overall idea/design of what we want to achieve for our game along with the respective tools that are required.
 The selection of development tools and character design proves to be essential here.
 Having a rough sketch of our splash screen, menu and game stages are necessary to guide us along.
 The choice of extra features also helps to value-add our product.
-We hope to kickstart with some basic CRUD capabilities for our game to produce sufficient time for future developments in Milestone 2.
+We hope to kickstart with some basic CRUD capabilities for our game to produce sufficient time for later developments in Milestone 2.

 We started off by experimenting with Android Studio to create a mobile game.
-However, we wanted our game to be expose to a greater group of people (not just Android but also iOS).
-Hence, we switched over to using Unity (due to its multi-platform support), and Visual Studio for Unity's scripting process.
+However, we wanted our game to be expose to a greater group of audience (not just Android but also iOS).
+Hence, we decided switched over to using Unity (due to its multi-platform support), and Visual Studio for Unity's scripting process.
 Unity had proven itself to be a great support as it comes with a suite of developmental tools for creating graphic, sound, animation assets.

 We proceeded to do some initial planning by coming up with user stories categorised as Must Have, Good To Have and Maybe.
 (See User Stories section below.)

-For the development of the game, Leslie will be in charge of character design and gameplay, while Jia Xuan will be handling the implementation of the extra features to be included into the game (e.g Social Media Integration), along with the the administrative matters of this project.
+For the development of the game, Leslie will be in charge of character designing and gameplay, whereas Jia Xuan will be handling the implementation of the extra features of the game (e.g Social Media Integration) and the administrative matters of this project.

 ### **Milestone 2**